sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/glue.rst

   * Group : Users belonging to the group have access to these connections
   * Project : The owner of the project and the groups with which the Project has been shared with have access to the Project level connections

-Below are steps on how to create Glue Connection:
+Below are steps on how to create Glue Connection :

 1. Enable Glue in Sparkflows